Community Care Connection

 - Osteoporosis screenings (bone density testing)***

-- Referrals as needed for additional healthcare services, medications, and support services such as help to quit smoking.
+- Referrals as needed for additional healthcare services or community resources

 - Sports physicals for children and teens****